SANNER'S LAKE SPORTSMEN'S CLUB

 Rimfire Sporter Rifle Match

 The Rimfire Sporter Match is a recreation-oriented competition using smallbore sporter firearms such as small game or "plinking" rifles commonly owned by almost all gun enthusiasts.
-This is a classic three-position match where all you need is a rifle and a couple of boxes of ammo, although additional equipment such as a shooting mat, extra magazines and a spotting scope are helpful.
+This is a classic three-position match where all you need is a rifle and a couple of boxes of 22LR ammo, although additional equipment such as a shooting mat, extra magazines and a spotting scope are helpful.
 The course of fire is sufficiently straightforward such that new shooters can successfully complete it while experienced shooters will still find it interesting and challenging.
 Shooting is done at 50 and 25 yards on a target with a 1.78" ten-ring and an 18" outer one-ring.
 The target is large enough for a beginner to hit within the scoring rings, yet challenging enough such that only one competitor in the history of the match has ever fired a perfect score.
 See below for more info including our upcoming matches.
 Additional info can be found in the CMP Rimfire Sporter Rifle Guide.
-Note that rimfire sporter matches at SLSC are not CMP-sanctioned so we allow some leeway with regard to match rules and procedures, e.g. starting position, trigger pull weight, alibi reshoots, etc.
+Note that rimfire sporter matches at SLSC are not CMP-sanctioned so we allow some leeway with regard to match rules and procedures, e.g. starting position, trigger pull weight, required ammunition, alibi reshoots, etc.

 Current Match Results